 Chronic means ongoing, persistent and long-term.
 It does not mean severe as some people think.
 You can have a mild chronic disease.
 Many people have mild CKD.

-CKD used to be called chronic renal failure but CKD is a better term, as the word failure implies that the kidneys have totally stopped working.
-In most cases of CKD this is not so.
-In most people who have CKD there is only a mild or moderate reduction in kidney function, which usually does not cause symptoms, and the kidneys have not 'failed'.
+Chronic kidney disease used to be called chronic renal failure but chronic kidney disease is a better term, as the word failure implies that the kidneys have totally stopped working.
+In most cases of chronic kidney disease this is not so.
+In most people who have chronic kidney disease there is only a mild or moderate drop in kidney function, which usually does not cause symptoms, and the kidneys have not 'failed'.

 How is chronic kidney disease diagnosed?